PizzaHi5/Expert-Encode-Solidity-Bootcamp/README.md

 For Solidity CTF program that is starting to be used by encode this class, reference this site: https://www.solidityctf.xyz/

-Delay in updates due to attended EthDenver 2023 Feb 23 - March 5th.
+Delay in updates due to attending EthDenver 2023 Feb 23 - March 6th.

+Started catch up!
+3/7/23